 - In May 2015, the State Council issued the “Development of Chinese Medicine Health Service” Planning (2015-2020);

 - In February 2016, the State Council issued the Outline of the Strategic Plan for the Development of Traditional Chinese Medicine (2016-2030).

-These national policies point out that Chinese medicine, as a treasure of the Chinese nation, contains rich philosophical thoughts and humanistic spirits.
+These national policies point out that Chinese medicine is a treasure of the Chinese nation.
+It contains rich philosophical thoughts and humanistic spirits.
 It is an important manifestation of Chinese culture.
 Therefore, it is necessary to accomplish the inheritance of this intangible cultural heritage of Chinese medicine.

 Theoretical Basis of Gua Sha